mattcone/markdown-guide/hacks.md

 The rendered output looks like this:

 <a href="https://www.youtube.com/watch?v=PYCxct2e0zI" rel="nofollow"><img src="https://img.youtube.com/vi/PYCxct2e0zI/0.jpg" width="480" height="360" alt="Less Than Jake — Scott Farcas Takes It On The Chin"></a>

+{% include jotbird-cta.html
+  page_id="hacks"
+  lead="Built something interesting with Markdown?
+JotBird publishes any Markdown document to a shareable web page in one click — pasted images, syntax-highlighted code, the works."
+%}